HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 that we are interested in.

-We are going in with the knowledge that LMC N132D has been observed by XRISM, but of course there is no guarantee that _your_ source of interest has been, so this is an important exploratory step.
+We are going in with the knowledge that LMC N132D has been observed by XRISM, but of course, there is no guarantee that _your_ source of interest has been, so this is an important exploratory step.

 ### Determining the name of the XRISM observation summary table